geodienst/optica/README.md

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

+## Bookmarks

+Load a webmap with bookmarks to fly between the bookmarks.
+The flight speed is controlled by the speed parameter.
+7 = default, 1 = superfast and 100 will make you fly like a snail